fbreton/script-for-Harness/CD/Release Management/Harness templates and pipeline exemples/README.md

 ## DeleteVariable.yml

-This template remoce a variable at the project level and requires the followin inputs:
+This template remove a variable at the project level and requires the followin inputs:

 **API**: API token to access to the project - mandatory
 **VARNAME**: Variable name/id to be removed - mandatory

+## MarkAsDeployed.yml

+This template add the service identifier of the deployement stage in which it is used to the list of services deployed for a specific release to the environment of the deployment stage.
+It requires the following inputs:

+**ReleaseName**: The release name for which the service deployed is part of - mandatory
+**ApiKey**: API token to access to the project - mandatory

+## UncheckService.yml

+This template remove the service identifier of the deployement stage in which it is used to the list of services deployed for a specific release to the environment of the deployment stage.
+It requires the following inputs:

+**RELEASE**: The release name for which the service removed was part of - mandatory
+**API**: API token to access to the project - mandatory